 'jaye marsh' 'rikki lacoste' flute percussion 'aphrodite unbound'

-Jaye Marsh and Rikki LaCoste
+Jaye Marsh and Friends

 Jaye Marsh is the dynamic flutist and leader of Aphrodite Unbound, an eclectic ensemble performing classical works alongside their own music, planned and improvised soundscapes that marry ancient beats and modern classical sounds through a lens of looping and effects pedals with a dash of pop covers.
 Think Dead Can Dance meets James Galway with a side of Björk.
 Spanning all instrumental genres, they entrance and enthral with a mix of percussion, flute, electronics, theatrics, and an array of guest artists from piano, to harp, to bassoon.
 Classical music audiences will feel equally at home as fans of eclectic ethereal moods.